-The COGS report includes sales, restocks, re-counts, losses, damages and theft.
-You can filter your COGS report to see just the information you are interested in.
+The COGS Report includes sales, restocks, recounts, losses, damages and theft.
+You can filter your COGS Report to see just the information you’re interested in.
 For example, you can filter to see just the cost of your sales, without the impact of losses.

-The following are the filters and data you will see:
+The following are the filters and data you’ll see:

-The Vendor Sales report allows you to view which items are sold in a given time frame, sorted by vendor.
-By selecting a date range and filtering by vendor, you will have an accurate look at how each of your vendors are performing.
+The Vendor Sales report allows you to view which items are sold in a given timeframe, sorted by vendor.
+By selecting a date range and filtering by vendor, you’ll have an accurate look at how each of your vendors are performing.

 The Projected Profit report shows you the potential profit of your business inventory.
-Slice your data to see how received inventory boosts your business, view each location’s profit potential, and see how each inventory category is contributing to the strength of your business.
+Slice your data to see how received inventory boosts your business, view each branch’s profit potential and see how each inventory category is contributing to the strength of your business.